|Position:||Assistant Head Coach/Special Teams Coordinator|

 In 1997 at New Mexico, four of the Lobos’ special teams units were ranked in the top 20 in the country as the team won the WAC Mountain Division title and played in the Insight.com Bowl.

-A native of Fergus Falls, Minnesota, Tommerdahl began his collegiate coaching career in 1984 with a two-year stint as a graduate assistant at Wyoming, where he spent 11 seasons serving in numerous capacities also including offensive coordinator, backfield coach, tight ends coach and recruiting coordinator.
+A native of Fergus Falls, Minn., Tommerdahl began his collegiate coaching career in 1984 with a two-year stint as a graduate assistant at Wyoming, where he spent 11 seasons serving in numerous capacities also including offensive coordinator, backfield coach, tight ends coach and recruiting coordinator.
 He helped lead the Cowboys to four bowl appearances and three WAC titles during his tenure.

 Tommerdahl earned bachelor’s degrees in business and physical education from Concordia College in Minnesota in 1983, and an MBA with an emphasis in marketing from Wyoming in 1986.
 He is married to the former Annette Jondahl.

-The Tommerdahl File
+Mark Tommerdahl File